garima-mahato/END2/Session1-Background_And_Very_Basics/Readme.md

 1) What is a neural network neuron?

+A neural network mimics the neurological system of human body.
+The basic building block of neural network is a neuron.
+Each neuron takes some input, performs some computation and generates the output.

 2) What is the use of the learning rate?

 3) How are weights initialized?